TrevorWrobleski/ToxBase/README.md

 By creating an open repository of toxicology data, ToxDB intends to support more efficient research, better-informed regulatory decisions, and ultimately, improved protection of human health and the environment.

-# ToxDB - Open Source Toxicology Database

-## Overview

-ToxDB is an open-source, community-driven toxicology database designed to collect, organize, and make accessible scientific data from toxicological studies.
-It provides a standardized format for recording toxicology experiments, with a hierarchical data structure that accommodates different animal models, dose groups, and outcome measurements.

 ## Installation